-The middle ear consists of three bones known as the malleus, incus, stapes (also called the hammer, anvil, or stirrup).
-These bones move together to conduct sound from the ear drum to the inner ear.
-Due to trauma, chronic infections or damage from cholesteatoma, one of the bones may become broken or displaced, resulting in a conductive hearing loss.
+The middle ear consists of three bones known as the malleus, incus, and stapes (also called the hammer, anvil, and stirrup).
+These bones move together to transmit sound from the eardrum to the inner ear.
+One of the bones may become broken or displaced due to trauma, chronic infection, or damage from cholesteatoma, resulting in a conductive hearing loss.
 In this situation, a procedure known as an ossiculoplasty can be completed to repair the problem.
-This repair is usually achieved by placing a tiny prosthesis, or artificial ear bone.
+This repair is usually achieved either by placing a tiny prosthesis or by using native bone that is configured to re-establish a connection.
 The surgery is an elective, outpatient procedure.

 A cochlear implant is s specialized technology that allows individuals with severe to profound hearing loss to hear and understand sound.
-The cochlear implant electrically stimulates nerve cells in the inner ear (cochlea) which then sends a signal up to the hearing nerve to the brain.
+The cochlear implant electrically stimulates nerve cells in the inner ear (cochlea) which then sends a signal up the hearing nerve to the brain.
 In doing so, the cochlear implant bypasses the problem affecting people with severe to profound hearing loss that prevents them from benefiting from hearing aids.
-Both children and adults with severe profound hearing loss may be candidates for a cochlear implant.
-A surgery is required to place the internal component into the inner ear.
+Both children and adults with severe-profound hearing loss may be candidates for a cochlear implant.
+Surgery is required to place the internal component into the inner ear.

 Baha® System Osseointegrated Temporal Bone Implant

-The Baha® System is a specialized bone conduction device that can be used by individuals with conductive hearing loss, and individuals with unilateral hearing loss (single sided deafness).
-In a short outpatient surgical procedure, a small titanium implant is place in the bone behind the ear.
-After healing and allowing the implant to attach to osseointegrate (attach firmly to) the bone, a specialized hearing processor can then be connected to the implant, conducting sound through the bone, allowing the patient to hear.
+An implantable bone conduction device can be used by individuals with conductive hearing loss, mixed hearing loss and individuals with unilateral hearing loss (single sided deafness).
+In a short outpatient surgical procedure, a small titanium implant is placed in the bone behind the ear.
+After healing and allowing the implant to osseointegrate (attach firmly) into the bone, a specialized hearing processor can then be connected to the implant, conducting sound through the bone, allowing the patient to hear.

 Acoustic Neuroma (Vestibular Schwannoma) Surgery

 An acoustic neuroma, also known as a vestibular schwannoma, is a tumor arising from the hearing or balance nerve.
-As the tumor grows it can cause hearing loss, dizziness, facial nerve paralysis and with larger tumors, more serious problems affecting the function of the brain.
+As the tumor grows it can cause hearing loss, tinnitus, dizziness, facial nerve paralysis and with larger tumors, more serious problems affecting the function of the brain.
+The management approach to these tumors depends on multiple factors and is individualized to each patient.
 One option for treatment is surgical intervention to remove the tumor.
-Surgery is performed with a team effort of the neurotologist and the neurosurgeon.
-Different surgical approaches may be considered, depending on the size of the tumor and preoperative symptoms and include translabyrinthine, middle fossa and retrosigmoid approaches
+Removal of the tumor is performed by a team of surgeons, including a neurotologist (an ear surgeon specializing in surgery involving the base of the skull) and a neurosurgeon.
+Different surgical approaches may be considered, including the translabyrinthine, middle fossa, and retrosigmoid approaches.
+The choice of approach depends on the size of the tumor and preoperative symptoms.

 Sometimes a patient is not a candidate for reconstructive surgery.
 In the event of a burn injury, cancer resection, or congenital condition such as microtia, an alternative to surgery is prosthetic treatment.
 Our staff anaplastologist, Erin Donaldson, will custom fit, sculpt, paint, and deliver a prosthesis – a mirrored replica - for the affected side ear.
 Our prostheses are fabricated from medical grade silicone, and are worn daily much like a pair of eyeglasses.
 The prosthesis is worn by using skin adhesives or attached through osseointegrated implants.
 Our surgical team will discuss these options with you before beginning prosthetic treatment.